kumuluz/kumuluzee-samples/kumuluzee-config-zookeeper/README.md

   integer-property: 23
 ```

-Register your module as JAX-RS service and define the application path.
-You could do that in web.xml or for example
-with the `@ApplicationPath` annotation:
+Register your module as JAX-RS service and define the application with the `@ApplicationPath` annotation:

 ```java
 @ApplicationPath("v1")